DumbCaveSpider/HorribleIdeas/README.md

 ```

 > [!NOTE]
-> *If you plan on publishing a mod that acts as an add-on, all we ask is to please be sure to follow the safe code practices in the [documentation](./include) as best as you can!*
+> *If you plan on publishing a mod that acts as an add-on, all we ask is to please be sure to follow the safe code practices as instructed in the [documentation](./include) to the best of your ability!*

 ---